Submerged Arc Welding Can Greatly Improve Deposition Rates | MillerWelds

 The interface provides the operator with the ability to set process parameters and control output easily, with easy setup and operation.
 The SAW Digital Series interface controls recognize what power source and wire drive are connected — information that previously had to be inputted manually — and automatically configure the system for proper operation.

-The Miller Digital SubArc Series also offers simplified setup with the tandem cable, which provides the benefit of automatic phase shifting once the cable is connected.
+The Miller Digital SubArc Series also offers simplified setup with the tandem cable.
+This provides the benefit of automatic phase shifting after connecting the cable.

 Paralleling of equipment also has been simplified with the updated Miller SubArc Digital Series.
-Paralleling is used in applications that need more than 1,000 amps.
+Operations use paralleling in applications that need more than 1,000 amps.
 Hooking a parallel cable to the front of two 1,000 amp machines results in 2,000 amps.
-With the updated SubArc Digital Series, no special tools or software are needed to do this; paralleling can be achieved by simply connecting the cable between the two units, and the system automatically shares the load between the machines and updates the interface.
+With the updated SubArc Digital Series, operators don't need any special tools or software to do this.
+They can achieve paralleling by simply connecting the cable between the two units, and the system automatically shares the load between the machines and updates the interface.

-In addition to the Miller Digital SubArc Series, a complete line of Hobart consumables is manufactured for high performance and provides many options for a variety of applications.
+In addition, Hobart manufactures a complete line of consumables for high performance and provides many options for various applications.
 Hobart offers solid wire, both carbon and low-alloy steels, as well as a variety of nickel-based and stainless steel alloy wire.
 Hobart also offers stainless steel strip and some nickel alloy strips for SubArc Welding and Electroslag Welding Strip cladding applications.
 There are also a variety of flux offerings that best match the specific industry and application — from a low to high basicity level to achieve different levels of mechanical properties.

 Realize productivity benefits